 Amazon Web Services business is the most valuable segment for Amazon due to the company's high growth within this segment.
-In recent years, consolidated AWS revenues have grown at high double digits.
-Despite the lowest revenue contribution, AWS is the most valuable segment due to high margins of cloud computing as compared to e-commerce retail business which operates on razor thin margins.
+In recent years, consolidated AWS revenues have seen high double-digit growth.
+Despite the lowest revenue contribution, AWS is the most valuable segment due to the high margins of cloud computing as compared to the e-commerce retail business which operates on razor-thin margins.

 The growth in Amazon's Web Services has become a critical factor driving the company's expansion globally.
 Several companies continued to adopt these services in recent years.
 Besides helping big businesses, the company’s cost-efficient web services are also useful for young start-ups that may have cash restrictions.

 The growth in the AWS segment has been massive - the annual growth in AWS revenues came in at 70% in 2015, 55% in 2016, 43% in 2017, 46% in 2018, and 37% in 2019.
 Apart from this, the company also showed strong profitability in the cloud-services business as margins have improved in this segment in successive years.

 Amazon is making significant investments to expand its presence in regions such as China, India, Italy, and Spain.
 While these investments will enhance revenue growth, however, this strategy could also raise margin pressure.
 Amazon will invest a couple of billion dollars in its Indian operations, but since the country’s e-commerce market is highly competitive, we believe it will be difficult for Amazon to attain profitability in the region for at least a couple of years.